 This may seem silly to you now, but it is something students are always surprised by.
 Mattresses in China are much more firm than the standard American mattress.
 It is commonly thought in China that it is better for one’s back to sleep on a firm mattress as it prevents curvature or issue with the spine.
 Many Westerners who are accustomed to a plush, soft mattress may have trouble converting to the Chinese standard mattress.
 If you find yourself having this trouble, it is easy to purchase an inexpensive mattress topper for cheap at local stores.

 Hopefully it will be no surprise to any of you that the food is very different in China.
 If you expected Chinese cuisine to be the same as American Chinese food, you’ll be in for a surprise.
-Here are a few key elements to keep in mind for your upcoming semester.
-Dairy is uncommon.
-A large majority of Asian people have a lactose intolerance, so it’s not looked upon as as much of a delicacy as it is in Europe and America.
-Western food is available, but obviously less common and more expensive.
+Here are a few things to keep in mind for your upcoming semester.
+Some students are surprised that dairy is uncommon, so you will not see it in a lot of dishes or on it’s own.
+While Western food is available, it is less common and will always be more expensive.
 The further away from major cities that you travel, the less common it will be.
 Farmers markets are quite prevalent in Shanghai and are very affordable.
-You can buy fresh vegetables and fruit at your regular farmers market to help keep you on budget for your semester.
+We recommend that you shop here to buy fresh vegetables and fruit to help keep you on budget for your semester.
 This is a great opportunity to try new things and expand your palate!

 Contrary to popular belief the air is not bad in Shanghai.
 Due to Shanghai being right on the ocean, it helps keep the air quality better.
+The smog can be much worse in Beijing.
 The U.S. Consulate in Shanghai also monitors the air quality and updates the information on a hourly basis.
 You can follow them on Twitter and even turn on alerts if you want to get notifications right to your phone.
 Students with asthma or allergies should definitely plan to keep an eye on the air quality index.
 Some students will choose to utilize the ever popular face masks on particularly bad days.
 If you choose this route, just be sure you are purchasing a good quality mask.

 Laundry is included in both housing options.
 You will find though that dryers of the same strength are a lot less common, if available at all.
 Most people in China air dry their clothes, you can see this evident by the lines strung between buildings all throughout the city and country.
 For some, the adjustment of not having a dryer can be a huge cultural change.
 Drying racks are very common, and are provided in the TEAN off campus apartments, and should you need your own, you can be purchase a cheap drying rack at the local Walmart.
 Air drying your clothes is also better for them and better for the environment.
 It may take a little more patience and planning, but it is a cultural experience.